Page Curve of Effective Hawking Radiation: Introduction

+Several works which studied the Page curve more closely and the validity of the island formula can be found in \cite{2003.05448, 2003.11870, 2004.13857, 2004.14944, 2007.04877, 2007.10523, 2101.06867, 2103.14364, 2104.00052, 2105.12211, 2106.14738, 2107.03031, 2107.05218, 2107.07444, 2108.10144, 2110.07598}.
+A study which showed the possible existence of quantum extremal surfaces and entanglement wedges in flat space can be found in \cite{2005.02993}.
+Also, the calculation of a Page curve consistent with unitarity that relied on semiclassical calculations and did not need the island formulation can be found in \cite{2004.15010}.
+A review of the information loss paradox and its resolution using the island formulation can be found in \cite{2006.06872, 2012.05770,2107.09228}.

-Later on, coupling the JT gravity theory to a thermal bath at a finite temperature has been studied in \cite{2007.11658}, where the doubly holographic bulk spacetime is a black hole instead of a pure AdS spacetime.
+Later on, coupling the JT gravity theory to a thermal bath at a finite temperature has been studied in \cite{2007.11658,2102.00922,2107.10358,2109.01895,2109.03841}, where the doubly holographic bulk spacetime is a black hole instead of a pure AdS spacetime.
 However, coupling a higher dimensional gravity theory to a thermal bath at a finite temperature is still not clear.

 On the other hand, boundary conformal field theory (BCFT) is a conformal field theory defined on a manifold with boundaries where suitable boundary conditions are imposed \cite{9505127}.
 Early studies of holographic dual of defect or interface CFT can be found in \cite{0011156,0111135}.
 The holographic dual of BCFT by including extra boundaries in the gravity dual was proposed in \cite{1105.5165,1108.5152,1205.1573}.
-In other words, a holographic construction of conformal field theories with boundaries can be established with some appropriate boundary conditions.
+In other words, a holographic construction of conformal field theories with boundaries can be established with some appropriate boundary conditions \cite{1701.04275,1701.07202}.
+The holographic entanglement entropy has been studied in \cite{1701.04275,1701.07202,1805.06117}.
 Using holographic BCFT to study the Page curve has been addressed in \cite{1910.12836,1911.09666,2006.16289}.

+In the previous studies, the radiation region was considered to be the half infinite space, i.e. the thermal bath, and the entanglement entropy between the radiation region and the gravitational region including the black hole was computed.
+However, we cannot practically measure the full information in a half \textit{infinite} space.
+In fact, before a black hole couples to a thermal bath, the radiation from the black hole reflects back at the boundary of the gravitational region.
+The radiation starts to enter the radiation region when a thermal bath is coupled, and travels to infinity at the speed of light.
+The radiation front forms a moving surface in the thermal bath.
+The actual radiation region should be the time dependent finite region between the boundary and the moving surface.